 Wall speakers are installed with the woofers pointed parallel through the room, which makes them horizontal-firing and allows sound to travel across the room.
 In-ceiling speakers are installed with the sound pointing downwards from the ceiling and are downward-firing.

 With these issues in mind, it is cost-effective to use your in-ceiling speakers in the wall, and the downfalls may not be a big deal when compared to buying a set of new in-wall speakers for a few hundred dollars.

 If you're weighing the two and figuring out what exactly they are all about, each of these types of speakers have their pros and cons.
 The right decision for you depends on your expectations and goals.
 When it comes down to it, they each combine both style and functionality to shower the room with a pleasant and enjoyable sound.

-In-ceiling speakers are more hidden and help provide a new dimension to your sound.
+In-ceiling speakers are more hidden and help provide a new dimension to your sound, just make sure you don't disrupt the sound flow by insulation or other extraneous materials (our guide).
 However, they have a thinner sound field and more speakers are needed to produce a great sound.